mapbox/mapbox-gl-native/platform/macos/docs/guides/For Style Authors.md

 In contrast to the JSON type that the style specification defines for each layout or paint property, the style value object often contains a more specific Foundation or Cocoa type.
 General rules for attribute types are listed below.
-Pay close attention to the SDK documentation for the attribute you want to set.
+Pay close attention to the SDK documentation for the attribute you want to get or set.

 In style JSON | In Objective-C        | In Swift
 --------------|-----------------------|---------